Provisional improvement notice (PIN)

-A PIN can only be issued by an HSR who has completed initial or additional HSR health and safety training specified in the Regulations for Worker Engagement, Participation and Representation.
+A PIN can only be issued by an HSR who has completed initial or additional HSR health and safety training specified in the Regulations for Worker Engagement, Participation and Representation(external link).

-An HSR can issue a PIN to a person or business if the HSR reasonably believes that person is breaking the law, or is likely to break the law, a provision of HSWA, or the Regulations.
+HSRs can issue a PIN to a person or PCBU if they reasonably believe they are breaking the law, or are likely to break the law, a provision of HSWA, or the Regulations.

 The PIN identifies the health and safety issue and can include recommendations to resolve it (for example, by fixing or preventing a problem) by a certain date.
 The HSR must consult with a person or PCBU first before issuing a PIN.

 There is no requirement to use a particular PIN form.
 HSRs can design their own form, provided it states: